CAAPIM/Xamarin-MAS-Foundation/Guides/iOS/IOS_GUIDES.md

 ## iOS Guides MASFoundation for Xamarin

-If you want to get started with our sample app or add the SDK to an existing Android app, you are in the right place.
+If you want to get started with our sample app or add the SDK to an existing iOS app, you are in the right place.

 ## Prerequisites